kaloyanpepelyashki/kaloyanpepelyashki/README.md

 ### Hi there, my name is Kaloyan(Kalos)
 ##### I am a full-stack software developer
+(not havig a profile pic is not purpose.
+I want to keep this cool character)

 Greetings from Aarhus, Denmark—the city of smiles!
 As a full-stack developer passionate about web and software development, I enjoy transforming complex challenges into sleek, reliable, robust, and easy-to-use solutions.
 I am currently advancing my skills, pursuing a bachelor's degree in Web Development at EASV, Denmark.
 On my journey to get certified!
 Furthermore, professionally, I am assisting the innovative team at Ebits Aps as a full-stack developer, developing an AI-automated content creation pipeline.
 The project aims to assist the talented marketers at Ebits, to generate content on demand, with the mighty power of OpenAI APIs, LangChain, and a video generative model.